tobijen/DS_LOD_and_Knowledge_Graphs_2023_Tobias_Jennert_Melanie_Ullrich/README.md

 - https://towardsdatascience.com/how-to-convert-any-text-into-a-graph-of-concepts-110844f22a1a
 - https://docs.openalex.org/api-entities/works

-## Todos
+## Project Planing

-- Filter data for domain
-- Get abstract from filtered data
+- Get abstract data from the open alex api ✅
-- Train ollama with text
+- Extract the text from the api response ✅
+- Store the abstract text in a txt file ✅
+- Insert filters in the open alex url to get works for a specific topic
+- Get Ollama running via the api
+- Query Ollama for testing